geotools/geotools/docs/user/unsupported/mbstyle/spec.rst

 is-supported-script
 ^^^^^^^^^^^^^^^^^^^

 Returns ``true`` if the input string is expected to render legibly.
-Returns ``false`` if the input string contains sections that cannot be rendered without potential loss of meaning (e.g. Indic scripts that require complex text shaping, or right-to-left scripts if the the ``mapbox-gl-rtl-text`` plugin is not in use in Mapbox GL JS).
+Returns ``false`` if the input string contains sections that cannot be rendered without potential loss of meaning (e.g. Indic scripts that require complex text shaping, or right-to-left scripts if the ``mapbox-gl-rtl-text`` plugin is not in use in Mapbox GL JS).

 ::